Particular/docs.particular.net/servicepulse/containerization/index.md

 ## Ports

-Port 80 is used for serving the ServicePulse web application
+Port 80 is used for serving the ServicePulse web application.

 ## Environment

-ServicePulse is available as a Linux and as a Windows image
+ServicePulse is available as a Linux and a Windows image.

 Linux: